Freeme Wildlife Rehabilitation Volunteer

 Board and Lodging

-There is a 2-week programme on offer with the option of extending it to a one month Conservation Volunteer experience, which will include a visit to Somkhanda Game Reserve.
-Any extension to this can be negotiated, and the costs thereof will depend on the length of stay.
+This is a 2-week programme on offer with the option of extending.
+Any extension to this can be negotiated and the cost thereof dependent on the length of stay.

 Transport to and from FreeMe / Accommodation is provided as well as all airport transfers.
 Transportation on rest days is also provided within reason depending on distance travelled.